 - Gold Coast, Queensland.

-By prevention system, we mean the people, processes, activities, settings and structures – and the changing relationships between them – that work together to try to improve the health of a community (see diagram).
+By prevention system, we mean the people, processes, activities, settings and structures – and the changing relationships between them – that work together to try to improve the health of a community.
+The diagram above lists these as: Organisations and networks, Resources, Policies and programs, People, Workforce, Leadership, and Environments.
 The idea is that if we can better understand the parts of a prevention system, and how they connect to make the whole, we can make better decisions about where and how to intervene to bring about improvements.

 Prevention Tracker described each of these system parts and their interconnections by testing a range of methods in real life community settings.